Open-STEM/Open-STEM.github.io/docs/source/api/drivetrain.rst

     Set the position of the motors' encoders in degrees.
 Note that this does not actually move the motor but just recalibrates the stored encoder value.
 If only one encoder position is specified, the encoders for each motor will be set to that position.

-    :param leftDegrees: The distance to recalibrate the left encoder to.
+    :param left_degrees: The distance to recalibrate the left encoder to.
     :type leftDegrees: float
-    :param rightDegrees: The distance to recalibrate the left encoder to.
+    :param right_degrees: The distance to recalibrate the left encoder to.
     :type rightDegrees: float